SidhaarthShree07/SarvajnaGPT/README.md

 - Frontend doesn’t start (port busy)
    - Vite uses 5173 by default; if busy, it will prompt to use another port.
 Accept the prompt and reload the page.
 - Backend not reachable
-   - Confirm `uvicorn` is running on 127.0.0.1:8000 and not blocked by a firewall
+   - Confirm `uvicorn` is running on http://192.168.29.53:8000 (or your LAN IP) and not blocked by a firewall
 - “No models found” in the modal
    - Ensure the Ollama app/service is running locally
    - Try refreshing the list from the modal